swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 Note that there is nothing special in the header which indicates that a given `@interface` is implemented in Swift.
 The header can use all of the usual Swift annotations—like `NS_SWIFT_NAME`, `NS_NOESCAPE` etc.—but they simply affect how the member is imported.
 Swift does not even require you to implement every declared `@interface` in Swift, so you can implement some parts of a class in Objective-C and others in Swift.
 But if you choose to implement a particular `@interface` in Swift, each Objective-C member in that `@interface` must be matched by a Swift declaration in the extension that has the same Swift name; these special members are called "member implementations".

+Specifically, member implementations must be non-`final`, not be overrides, and have an `open`, `public`, `package`, or `internal` access level.
+Every member implementation must match a member declared in the Objective-C header, and every member declared in the Objective-C header must have a matching member implementation.
+This ensures that everything declared by the header is correctly implemented without any accidental misspellings or type signature mismatches.

-An `@objc @implementation extension` can contain four kinds of members:
+In addition to member implementations, an `@objc @implementation` extension can also contain three other kinds of members:

-1. **Open, public, package, or internal `@objc` members** must be member implementations.
-Swift will give you an error if they don't match a member from the imported headers, so it will diagnose typos and mismatched Swift names.
-2. **Fileprivate or private `@objc` members** are helper methods (think `@IBAction`s or callback selectors).
+1. **Fileprivate or private non-`final` members** are helper methods (think `@IBAction`s or callback selectors).
 They must *not* match a member from the imported headers, but they are accessible from Objective-C by performing a selector or declaring them in a place that is not visible to Swift.
+(Objective-C `@implementation` blocks often declare private members like this, so it's helpful to allow them in `@objc @implementation` extensions too.)

+2. **Members with an `override` modifier** override superclass members and function normally.
+(Again, Objective-C `@implementation` blocks often override superclass members without declaring the override in their headers, so it's helpful to allow `@objc @implementation` extensions to do the same.)

 3. **Members with a `final` modifier (or `@nonobjc` on an initializer)** are Swift-only and can use Swift-only types or features.
 These may be Swift-only implementation details (if `internal` or `private`) or Swift-only APIs (if `public` or `package`).
-4. **Members with an `override` modifier** override superclass members and function normally.
+(This feature is necessary to support stored properties containing Swift-only types because ordinary extensions cannot declare stored properties; in theory, we could require other `final` members to be declared in a separate ordinary extension, but we also allow them in an `@objc @implementation` extension as a convenience.)

 Within an `@objc @implementation` extension, `final` members are `@nonobjc` by default.